Scottish steakburger with date and onion relish

 Ingredients

-• 200 g minced beef from steak meat
+• 200 g ground beef made from steak meat

 (e.g. from Angus beef), chopped by hand or freshly minced